Lung Cancer Caught Early: Marylou’s Story

 Thanks to the minimally invasive surgery, Marylou recovered quickly and was discharged from the hospital two days later.
 Marylou was grateful not just for the surgery but also for Dr. Park’s reassuring words after the operation.
 “He stopped by within a few hours and said the cancer was really small, and he didn’t think I needed any further treatment,” she says.

 Dr. Park says Marylou is highly likely to be cured by the surgery alone, but she will need regular scans to make sure the cancer does not return.
-Today, she continues to lead an active life from her apartment in New York City’s West Village, working as a part-time book editor and painting.
+She continues to lead an active life from her apartment in New York City’s West Village, working as a part-time book editor and painting.

 It is important to take the stigma away and encourage people that regardless of how much they smoked, there's an effective way of catching lung cancer early enough to be cured.